Overcoming temptation is never easy. No matter how much we try to fight against it, our sinful nature gets the best of us.

 This made his brothers jealous of him.
 But it became even worse when he told them about his dreams.

-In the first one, his brothers’ sheaves of grain gathered around his bundle and bowed down to it (Genesis 37:7).
+In the first dream, his brothers’ sheaves of grain gathered around his bundle and bowed down to it (Genesis 37:7).
 In the second one, the sun, moon, and eleven stars, representing his family, all bowed down to him as well (verse 9).

 These implied that someday, Joseph would reign over his family.